kgdunn/pid-book/univariate-review/univariate-review.rst

 #.
 The estimated population variance is :math:`s^2 =\displaystyle  \frac{1}{n-1}\sum_i^{i=n}{(x_i - \overline{x})^2}\qquad` (we also :ref:`saw this before <univariate_calculate_variance>`)

 #.
-This is new: the estimated mean, :math:`\overline{x}`, is a value that is also normally distributed with mean of :math:`\mu` and variance of :math:`\sigma^2/n`, with only one requirement: that each of the :math:`x_i` values are independent of each other.
+This is new: the estimated mean, :math:`\overline{x}`, is a value that is also normally distributed with mean of :math:`\mu` and variance of :math:`\sigma^2/n`, with only one requirement: this result holds only if each of the :math:`x_i` values are independent of each other.

 	Mathematically we write: :math:`\displaystyle \overline{x} \sim \mathcal{N}\left(\mu, \sigma^2/n\right)`.

 	This important results helps answer our question above.
 It says that repeated estimates of the mean will be an accurate, unbiased estimate of the population mean, and interestingly, the variance of that estimate is decreased by using a greater number of samples, :math:`n`, to estimate that mean.
-This makes intuitive sense: the more **independent** samples of data we have, the better our estimate (better implies lower error, or lower variance).
+This makes intuitive sense: the more **independent** samples of data we have, the *better* our estimate ("better" in this case implies lower error, i.e. lower variance).

 	We can illustrate this result as shown here: